Update - July 2022

-Construction will start from Monday 31 January and take around 10 months to complete, weather permitting.
+Construction will take around 10 months to complete, weather permitting.

 Two-way traffic flow will be maintained along Albert Street during construction, and traffic management will be in place during works, including reduced speed limits, lane closures and detours at times to ensure the safety of all road users.